Ben Cohen (businessman): Bernie Sanders presidential campaigns

 Cohen became a prominent supporter of and donor to Bernie Sanders during the 2016 Democratic Party presidential primaries.

 Cohen debuted a special ice cream flavor called "Bernie's Yearning" on January 25, 2016 in support of Sanders.
 The flavor, released under the brand Ben's Best, consisted of plain mint ice cream covered by a solid layer of mint chocolate.
 According to Cohen, "The chocolate disk represents the huge majority of economic gains that have gone to the top 1 percent since the end of the recession.
 Beneath it, the rest of us."
 This was done in an effort to showcase the United States' current socioeconomic issues.
 The ice cream was made by hand in Cohen's kitchen with ingredients purchased by the Sanders campaign.
 Ben & Jerry's released a statement disavowing connection or support for the product, saying "This was created by Ben as a citizen.
 The company is not involved.”

 On February 21, 2019, Cohen was named a national co-chair of Bernie Sanders' 2020 campaign.
 In August 2019, Cohen produced another Bernie Sanders flavor called "Bernie's Back."
 It was not for sale in stores, but was awarded as a prize to 40 contest winners.

 Arrest during Senate hearing

-In May 2025, Cohen was again arrested for interrupting a United States Senate hearing at which Robert F. Kennedy Jr. was giving a testimony.
+In May 2025, Cohen was again arrested for interrupting a United States Senate hearing at which Robert F. Kennedy Jr. was giving testimony.
 Cohen was protesting against US support for Israel’s war in Gaza, yelling, "Congress kills poor kids in Gaza by buying bombs and pays for it by kicking kids off Medicaid in the U.S." as he was dragged out by police.
 He was charged with a misdemeanor.